| questions find truth .

 What services do you currently offer?

-Mantra Massage currently offers all of our massage and bodywork services.
+Mantra Massage currently offers massage and bodywork services as well as acupunture and skincare.
 Each service will follow strict safety guidelines for protection of both client and therapist.
-We are not offering skincare services currently, but will in the near future.

 What is CBD?